-Helps CIOs to develop leadership by providing them with opportunities to discuss common issues among member universities and learn from best practices through mutual exchange, joint training sessions, and other avenues.
+Aims to help Chief Information Officers (CIOs) at each member university to develop their leadership skills by providing them with opportunities to share and learn from common issues and best practices through mutual exchange, joint training sessions, and other avenues.

-Conducts a survey on the state of conclusion, management, and use of, and issues concerning software licensing at each university to share its findings amongst member universities, while at the same time negotiating with software vendors and jointly developing a software licensing management system.
+Aims to gather information on the agreement, management, and use of, and issues concerning software licensing at each member university and share its findings among member universities so as to establish a better contract on software use, while at the same time negotiating with software vendors and jointly developing a software licensing management system.

 Aims to involve all the member universities to drastically enhance the authentication infrastructure, which is assuming greater importance in the ICT environment at universities.
 To achieve this objective, this SIG works to enhance the safety and convenience of authentication by utilizing new technologies and participates in the Academic Access Management Federation in Japan (GakuNin) and other federated identities for user authentication.